Mary Lou Tassinari

 Please "Share a Memory" or add a sentiment or photo to the "Tribute Wall" on this page above.

-To send flowers to Mary Lou Tassinari's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary Lou Tassinari, please visit our floral store.